SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 ## Build and deploy the deliver prototype on Okapi

 Use another shell.
 Go to the project root directory of the deliver module and build the project.
-Then, run the deploy script for deliver.
+Then, run the deploy script for the hbz-deliver-module.
 ```
 cd okapi/hbz-deliver-module
 mvn package -DskipTests